 Where I put stuff when I can't think of anywhere else to put it, though, to be frank, there's some pretty useful (and interesting) stuff on here, even though I say so myself...

 Subject list :

-Basic Ladder Safety - This is an important page !
+- Basic Ladder Safety - An important page !

 Digital to analogue transmission power equivalence

 Even the higher post switchover digital power outputs are all significantly lower than the analogue ones were but the nature of the digital signal means the output levels do not have to be as high to give a noise free picture, i.e. no “grainyness”.
 Theoretically the Digital signal only needs a 26dB signal to noise ratio to achieve a “perfect” picture, as opposed to the analogue which requires around 44dB.
 Thus the Digital signal received at the antenna can be 18dB lower and still give (what passes for) a perfect picture.
 This is why, after switchover, when the digital transmission powers were all increased significantly, all transmitters outputs are actually higher (relative to what they theoretically need to be) than they were when transmitting analogue.
 However, it must be remembered that the consequences of a digital drop out are more annoying to the viewer than for a flash of interference on an analogue picture....

 Also see "lower (power) is higher" and actual signal levels.

 Why does my TV/FM/DAB aerial read short circuit ?

 Firstly not all aerials read short circuit across the input, half an hour with a meter on a load of aerials round our shop produced the results shown in the table.

 NOTE : these readings are at the aerial, or at a good cable connected to it.
 Obviously the same results would not necessarily be the same if measured through an isolated wall plate (or isolater), or an amp or a diplexer !